 Congrats on taking the initiative to start your own site to leverage over 3 billion people online today.
 Everybody should have their own website to build their brand, build their business, and connect with like-minded people.
+This is a comprehensive Bluehost review and shares how the web-hosting company is doing.

 When I started FinancialSamurai.com in 2009, it was much harder and more expensive to start a website.
 I spent $2,000 to get a crappy version up before spending another $1,000 three years later for an update.